 There are many platforms that listeners can use to listen to your podcast.
 This is great but can cause difficulty when sharing your podcast with others.
 Some platforms are for IOS only and won’t play on Android devices and vice versa.
 This can make sharing a previous episode in the show notes difficult.
 On YouTube, people can always watch your videos in the browser of their phone if they don’t have the YouTube app.

-With Podcasting, the need for equipment is much less then if you were to create a high quality produced YouTube channel.
+With Podcasting, the need for equipment is much less than if you were to create a high-quality produced YouTube channel.
 All you really need is a laptop and a microphone.
 Here is a good article on other popular Podcast accessories.